 - Sora and Kairi from Kingdom Hearts.
 As "official" as the No Hugging, No Kissing series will get, at least; we get no real intimate scenes, but the feelings they share for each other are obvious (except to a Yaoi Fangirl).
 Also, all the Disney Canon couples who appear in the series.
 Sora and Kairi's relationship is actually compared to quite a few of them.

 - Mario and Princess Peach from Super Mario Bros. swing between this and Implied Love Interest, depending on the game and the role they play in it.
 Considering their history and the fact that Mario will gladly go out of his way to save her, this is hardly a surprise.
 Peach even has a ring on her middle finger in Brawl.

 - The Mega Man Battle Network series has Lan Hikari and Mayl Sakurai, who are revealed to be married with a kid during the post-series epilogue.
 The sequel, Mega Man Star Force, equally leans towards Geo/Sonia and Geo/Luna, so it has Love Triangle fun every now and then.

-- Even Drakengard, a series known for its dark tragedy, morbid horror and almost complete lack of romance, gives us an Official Couple with Nowe/Manah in the second game.
+- Even Drakengard, a series known for its dark tragedy, morbid horror and almost complete lack of romance, has an Official Couple with Nowe/Manah in the second game.

 - The Tales Series usually has one in every game: